 Mental Health and Wellbeing

-My name is Miss Halleron.
+Hello, my name is Miss Hine.

 My role is to contribute to promoting good mental health and emotional well-being among pupils of all ages, and the adults that care for them.